curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 = Iterative Ptychography <sec-iterative>
 We now move to a different class of phase retrieval techniques, iterative electron ptychography.
-Iterative electron ptychography approaches are particularly valuable at high doses, where this approach allows for recovery of 3D information, through multislice approaches and super-resolution imaging, namely beyond the 2$k_0$ (twice the semiconvergence angle).
+Iterative electron ptychography approaches are particularly valuable at high doses, where this approach allows for recovery of 3D information, through multislice approaches and super-resolution imaging, namely beyond the 2$k_0$ (twice the semi convergence angle).

 == Single slice methods